 In the same year, Wilberforce completed writing his book “A Practical View of the Prevailing Religious System of Professed Christians in the Higher and Middle Classes of This Country Contrasted With Real Christianity” which he’d been working on for some four years.
-He spoke against the decline of morality in the nation but more than anything his own personal testimony and views.
+He spoke against the decline of morality in the nation but more than anything his own personal testimony of his life following Christ and views.
 His book became a best seller and a strong and influential apologetic for a vital and living Christianity.
 The book sold widely for over forty years.

 As old age set in, he lacked the vigor to work to its accomplishment, though he continued to attack it through speeches in public meetings and the House of Commons.
-Finally, 46 years after he began his fight in Parliament, the Emancipation Bill gathered sufficient support and had its final commons reading on July 26, 1833.
+Finally, 46 years after he began his fight in Parliament, the Slavery Abolition Act gathered sufficient support and had its final commons reading on July 26, 1833.

 Bill Petro, your friendly neighborhood historian